North Carolina bakery relies on kid entrepreneur to cut egg costs - NewsBreak

 “These would be my two jobs, I could make 50 grand a year being a fireman and multi-millions (in the egg business),” the ambitious boy said.

 Unlike the decorative sign in Johnson’s kitchen, farm-fresh eggs are NOT sold here.
-That’s where Rylen comes in.
+That’s where Ryen comes in.

 “Hey, how are you?” she said to Rylen during a delivery.
 “Thank you so much!
 How was school?”